CoreMedia/coremedia-globallink-connect-integration/docs/development.md

 #### gcc-restclient-facade*

 Facades to GCC Java REST Client API.
-Please see corresponding _Facade Documentation_ in the workspace for details.
+Please see the corresponding _Facade Documentation_ in the workspace for details.

 #### gcc-workflow-server